kontent-ai/delivery-sdk-js/packages/delivery/DOCS.md

 npm i kentico-cloud-delivery --save
 ```

+## Upgrade

+See our [upgrade guide](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/UPGRADE.md) if you are upgrading from previous versions.
+Currently, the latest major upgrade is from version `5.x.y` to `6.0.0`

 ### UMD Bundles

 When using UMD bundle and including this library in `script` tag on your `html` page, you can find it under the `kenticoCloudDelivery` global variable.